Abas-dev/blog/README.md

 # blog

-# a simple django project to

-# to added post, you will need to use the admin
+This is a simple django project to added post.To creare new post, you will need to use the admin

 userName = john
 password = john12345